 Dr. David S. Tomsche (Chair of our Board of Directors) is a controlling owner of Leedstone Inc., a domestic distributor of ImmuCell products (the First Defense® product line and CMT), and of J-t Enterprises of Melrose, Inc., an exporter.
-His affiliated companies purchased \$668,308 and \$490,323 of products from us during the year ended December 31, 2020 and 2019, respectively, on terms consistent with those offered to other distributors of similar status.
-We made marketing-related payments of \$975 to these affiliated companies during the years ended December 31, 2020 and 2019, which represent amounts similar to those offered to other distributors of similar status.
-These payments are expensed as incurred.
-Our accounts receivable (subject to standard and customary payment terms) due from these affiliated companies aggregated \$51,286 and \$0 as of December 31, 2020 and 2019, respectively.
+His affiliated companies purchased \$651,424 and \$668,308 of products from us during the year ended December 31, 2021 and 2020, respectively, on terms consistent with those offered to other distributors of similar status.
+We made marketing-related payments of \$0 and \$975 to these affiliated companies during the years ended December 31, 2021 and 2020, respectively, which represent amounts similar to those offered to other distributors of similar status.
+Our accounts receivable (subject to standard and customary payment terms) due from these affiliated companies aggregated \$55,490 and \$51,286 as of December 31, 2021 and 2020, respectively.